jaantollander/masters-thesis/content/20_hpc.md

 ## Lustre parallel file system
-A parallel file system is a file system designed for clusters.
+A *parallel file system* is a file system designed for clusters.
 It stores data on multiple networked servers to facilitate high-performance access.
 It makes the data available via a global namespace such that users do not need to know the physical location of the data blocks to access a file.
 *Lustre* is a parallel file system that provides a POSIX standard-compliant file system interface for Linux clusters.
 The Lustre file system is implemented as a set of kernel modules designed using the client-server architecture.
-A kernel module is a software that extends the kernel, in this case, to provide a new file system.
+A kernel module is software that extends the kernel, in this case, to provide a new file system.
 [@lustre-storage-architecture; @docs-lustre, secs.
 1-2]

 Nodes running the Lustre client software are known as *Lustre clients*.